The Blog Social

 Outcome-First Formulas (Clarity Over Clever)

 These formulas lead with the result.
 No fluff, no build-up—just the promise.
-Here are the formula's to write pin titles that content and help Pinterest understand your pins and get it to the right pinner.
+Here are the formulas to write pin titles that content can help Pinterest understand your pins and get them to the right pinner.

 1. How to [achieve result] in [timeframe]